What Is Pay-Per-Mile Car Insurance?

 - How long is your driving data stored?

-For drivers who are particularly concerned about data sharing, Mile Auto's odometer photo model is the most privacy-protective option.
+For drivers who are particularly concerned about data sharing, Mile Auto's odometer photo model is the most privacy-protective option currently available.
 You can also learn more about car insurance mileage verification and what insurers can actually see.
+For a deeper look at the telematics privacy landscape, our guide on telematics car insurance programs covers the latest regulatory developments in detail.

 Pay-Per-Mile vs. Telematics vs. Traditional Insurance